 Think about all the situations where these rights apply.
 Write how you feel and how you currently handle them.
 How often do you say “yes” when you’d like to say “no?”

-Write want you want to happen.
+Write what you want to happen.
 List your personal bill of rights.
 What prevents you from asserting them?
 Write statements expressing your bottom line.
 Be kind.
 For example, “Please don’t criticize (or call) me (or borrow my . . .),” and “Thank you for thinking of me, but I regret I won’t be joining (or able to help) you . . .”

 Internal boundaries involve regulating your relationship with yourself.
 Think of them as self-discipline and healthy management of time, thoughts, emotions, behavior and impulses.
 If you’re procrastinating, doing things you neither have to nor want to do, or overdoing and not getting enough rest, recreation, or balanced meals, you may be neglecting internal physical boundaries.
 Learning to manage negative thoughts and feelings empowers you, as does the ability to follow through on goals and commitments to yourself.